 When it comes to accessing geo-restricted media services, both providers can be categorized as good streaming VPNs.
 However, Surfshark unblocks more streaming platforms, more Netflix libraries, and has Smart DNS which makes it a better VPN for streaming than Atlas VPN.

-We’ve easily managed to unblock around 30 Netflix libraries with Surfshark, including the most popular ones like the US, the UK, Japan, etc. During the tests, we also didn’t have any troubles accessing other platforms, like Amazon Prime Video, Disney+, and even DAZN.
+We’ve easily managed to unblock around 30 Netflix libraries with Surfshark, including the most popular ones like the US, the UK, Japan, etc. During the tests, we also didn’t have any trouble accessing other platforms, like Amazon Prime Video, Disney+, and other popular streaming sites.

 Atlas VPN, on the other hand, unblocks almost 3 times less Netflix libraries compared to Surfshark.
 We’ve managed to access 11 libraries, including the US, UK, and other countries.
-However, Atlas VPN doesn’t work with DAZN and doesn’t have a Smart DNS feature which might be quite unfortunate for those who want to stream on gaming consoles or Smart TVs.
+However, Atlas VPN doesn’t have a Smart DNS feature which might be quite unfortunate for those who want to stream on gaming consoles or Smart TVs.